| |

 - Trails From Chantry Flat - by Tom Chester.
 Detailed mileage for the various trail sections for Chantry Flat and connecting trails.

 - Chantry Flat - by Tom Chester.
-A summery and history of recent road closures.
+A summery and history of past road closures.

 Books: